 Step 4: Monogram it!

 After you’ve carefully weeded each monogram, you’ll notice how ridiculously difficult it is to keep the letters from sticking to each other.
-So, either use transfer tape or be patient and focus on gently placing the large middle letter in the center of each glitter ornament.
+So, either use transfer tape or be extremely patient.
+I highly recommend using transfer tape (if budget’s a factor, you can find some at DollarTree actually!), especially for more intricate monograms.
+Either way, focus on gently placing the large middle letter in the center of each glitter ornament.
 Do not apply pressure, since you’ll probably need to reposition it at some point.
 Once you’re happy with the placement, push the letters down to lock the monogram in place.

 Step 5: Add a bow.

-For the pièce de résistance, add a fun bow!
+For the pièce de résistance, add some fun bows to your DIY personalized Christmas ornaments!
 Any ribbon will do, but I used this striped ribbon and this tutorial from BHG to create classic medium-sized bows.
 Then, I used hot glue to secure them on the top of each ornament.

 And viola– you’re done!